Have you got no motivation to work anymore?

 Start a side project that’s interesting to you or a hobby that makes you happy.
 After a few weeks, it’ll pass or you really hate your work and will start thinking differently.

 The more interests you have in your life outside of work, the more perspective you have on what is important and what is not important.

-If you have non work goals or priorities that are more important than work than you are going to be more motivated to get your work goals done and out of the way.
+If you have non-work goals or priorities that are more important than work then you are going to be more motivated to get your work goals done and out of the way.